Customer Service Chatbot: Build vs Buy vs Hire

 • Training: Teaching your team how to use the inbox and update chatbot responses

-• Handoff: Documentation, admin access, and support period
+• Handoff: Documentation, admin access, and a support period so you’re not left on your own

 Typical Pricing